A note on closed-form spread option valuation under log-normal models: The Problem

 We consider a financial market with one risk-free asset with a constant interest rate $r$ and two stocks in a finite time horizon $[0, T]$.
 The price dynamics of the two stocks under the risk neutral measure are given by

-were $r_{div}^1$ and $r_{div}^2$ are instantaneous dividend yields of the two stocks respectively, $\sigma_1$ and $\sigma_2$ are positive constants that represent the volatilises of these two stocks, and $W_1(t)$ and $W_2(t)$ are two Brownian motions with correlation $\rho$ under the risk-neutral measure $Q$.
-For the details of risk-neutral measure and risk-neutral pricing see \cite{delbaen1994general, harrison1983stochastic, jarrow2007introduction,rasonyi2004arbitrage, black1976pricing, carassus2020risk} and the references there.
+where $q_1$ and $q_2$ are instantaneous dividend yields of the two stocks respectively, $\sigma_1$ and $\sigma_2$ are positive constants that represent the volatilities of these two stocks, and $W_1(t)$ and $W_2(t)$ are two Brownian motions with correlation $\rho$ under the risk-neutral measure $Q$.
+For the details of risk-neutral measure and risk-neutral pricing see \cite{delbaen1994general, harrison1983stochastic, jarrow2007introduction, black1976pricing} and the references therein.